Sohard2003/EducateHut/README.md

 # EducateHut
-A code for an alaram and shutdown system for computers
+A code for an alarm and shutdown system for computers